avaframe/AvaFrame/docs/moduleAna4Stats.rst

 An example on how to generate probability maps for avalanche simulations performed with :py:mod:`com1DFA` is given in :py:mod:`runScripts.runProbAna`, where for *avaHockeyChannel* simulations are performed with varying release thickness values ranging from 0.75 to 1.75 meters in steps of 0.05 meters.
-The resulting simulations are then used to generate the probability map.
+The resulting simulations are then used to generate the probability map with :py:func:`out3Plot.statsPlots.plotProbMap`.
 There is also the option to filter the simulations further - using the function :py:func:`in3Utils.fileHandlerUtils.getFilterDict` which generates a parameter dictionary for filtering according to the filter criteria set in the configuration file (``ana4Stats/probAnaCfg.ini``) of the :py:mod:`ana4Stats.probAna` function.